PizzaPichael/computergrafik_kuer/README.txt

 By nature, the copilot output is very extensive and involves a lot of code suggestions.
 In my experience it is not possible yet to let copilot write code that fits into the context of the codebase.
-Thats why, in the end, if suggestions copilot made were fitting to what was needed to achieve, only the general idea was used, not the whole code it created.
+That's why, in the end, if suggestions copilot made were fitting to what was needed to achieve, only the general idea was used, not the whole code it created.
 The code then was adjusted to fit into the context and work with the rest of the code.
-So copilot served more as a replacement of StackOverflow or other Websites that provide ideas and codesnippets.
+So copilot served more as a replacement of StackOverflow or other Websites that provide ideas and code-snippets.
 That is also the reason, why none of these websites are credited here, because they have not really been used for this project.

 The only occasions where websites like these were used, were bugfixes for errors, that copilot could not help dealing with.
-Non of these involved copying codesnippets from the web though, but rather changing general concepts within the code structure.
+Non of these involved copying code-snippets from the web though, but rather changing general concepts within the code structure.

 Further general suggested concepts by copilot:
 - HTMLOverlayText for the tutorial, see .\CopilotScreenshots\HTMLTextOverlay
 - Detection of instruments on stage, see .\CopilotScreenshots\InstrumentOnStageDetectionExample
 - Object removal from stage, see .\CopilotScreenshots\ObjectRemovalExample
-- Using promises for async object laoding, see .\CopilotScreenshots\PromiseExample
+- Using promises for async object loading, see .\CopilotScreenshots\PromiseExample

-I have also added an example for reassurence work i did with copilot, where I f.e. ask it about coding concepts, see .\CopilotScreenshots\ReassuranceExample
+I have also added an example for reassurance work i did with copilot, where I f.e. ask it about coding concepts, see .\CopilotScreenshots\ReassuranceExample

 Unfortunately, I couldn't recall all the CopilotChats I had.
 Further instances where copilot suggestions were used are: